 Applying for a hardship plan is also an option.
 Such plans offer lower interest rates and payment extensions.
-Applying for this involve explaining your current financial situation with an evidence that you need support to meet your debt obligations.
+Applying for this involves explaining your current financial situation with evidence that you need support to meet your debt obligations.

 - Develop a Debt Repayment Schedule

 If you’re unable to consolidate your debt and still have flabbergasted interest rates with lenders, develop a solid repayment plan for your debt.
 Creating a debt repayment can help you envisage and repay your debt strategically.

 Whether you’re down with a credit card debt or loan, the interest rate on each can seriously hinder your capability to successfully repay the principal loan amount.
 So, start with paying the high-interest-rate loans first, also called the “target debt.”
 Paying for such high-interest debt will surely save you time and money in the end.

 Whether it’s $500 or $10,000 amount, the first stack payment should be used over your minimum payment toward the high-interest loan each pay period till that debt is reimbursed.

 After your first loan is paid off, made stack payment to the debt with the next-highest interest.
 Keep paying the following debts, and so on until the last debt is paid.
 Certainly, following this debt schedule strictly requires practice and scrutiny but ultimately, you’ll see your debt load disappearing soon.